 V. Absences/Tardiness/Early Pickups

 It is important that your children arrive no later than 9:15 a.m., or they will be considered tardy.
-It will be necessary to call our BUCkids hotline: 305-899-3063 and inform us of your child’s arrival time.
+It will be necessary to call our BUCkids office: 305-899-3063 and inform us of your child’s arrival time.
 A staff member will receive your child at our headquarters and will take your child to their current activity.
 Leaving camp prior to 4:00 p.m. is considered an early dismissal.
 Please call ahead or advise your camp counselor if your child needs to leave camp early on a particular day.

 VI.
 Field Trips